ACM40960/project-project-in-maths-modelling/README.md

 Accurate recognition of wildlife in their natural habitats is essential for ecological research and biodiversity conservation.
 While object detection models such as YOLO perform well on well-lit, high-resolution datasets, their performance often degrades in low-light environments or infrared camera settings, which are common in real-world field monitoring.

 This project explores architectural modifications to the YOLOv8 object detection model for improved performance on infrared wildlife images captured at night.
 Specifically, we investigate whether integrating attention mechanisms (OCCAPCC, CBAM) and a custom detection head (Efficient3DBB) can enhance detection accuracy under low-light conditions.
-We evaluate multiple variants, including YOLOv8n and YOLOv11n baselines, under the same training settings.
+We evaluate multiple models, including YOLOv8n and YOLOv11n baselines and YOLOv8n-based variants, under the same training settings.

 Results show class-dependent improvements, notably for some onw-contrast species (e.g., *BlackBear* and *WildBoar*), but no uniform gains across all classes.
 Efficient3DBB helps partially recover performance when combined with OCCAPCC, yet overall results remian below the YOLOv8 baseline.
 In contrast, backbone upgrades (e.g., YOLOv11n) deliver the most consistent improvement, with YOLOv11n achieving the best overall performance.

 ## Project Overview

-We implement and evaluate the following model variants:
+We implement and evaluate the following baseline models and YOLOv8n-based variants:

 1. **YOLOv8n**: Baseline model provided by Ultralytics
 2. **YOLOv11n**: Baseline model provided by Ultralytics